awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/dolby-atmos.md

 AWS Elemental MediaConvert can create Dolby Digital Plus with Atmos outputs by either encoding channel\-based immersive audio content that you provide as 9\.1\.6 PCM mono channels, or by passing through already encoded Dolby Digital Plus with Atmos content\.

 **Note**
-MediaConvert doesnt support ADM or DAMF input\.
+MediaConvert doesn't support ADM or DAMF input\.

 **Topics**
 + [Using Dolby Atmos Passthrough with AWS Elemental MediaConvert](using-dolby-atmos-passthrough.md)